bratjay01/Advanced-Lane-Detection-master/README.md

+#SAE INDIA SELF DRIVING CAR CHALLENGE (SDCC)
+This project follows the course and project module of the Udacity self driving nanodegree program and was done as a part of the SAE INDIA SDCC CHALLENGE 2022

 # Advanced Lane Detection

 Computer Vision algorithm to compute road curvature and lane vehicle offset using OpenCV Image Processing, Camera Calibration, Perspective Transform, Color Masks, Sobels and Polynomial Fit.